cesquivias/cesquivias.github.io/_src/posts/2014-10-13-writing-a-language-in-truffle-part-1.md

   - An open paren `(` starts a new list.
 A `)` is closes the list.
 Lists can be nested.
   - Everything else is a symbol.

-Here is some syntactically correct Truffler code:
+Here is some syntactically correct Mumbler code:

         12344
         -123
-        the-above-is-a-symbol-because-Truffler-does-not-have-negative-numbers
+        the-above-is-a-symbol-because-Mumbler-does-not-have-negative-numbers
         #t
         (a list of symbols)

 Evaluation
 ----------

 To keep with our theme of simple, evaluation is as basic as we can make it.
 The program is evaluated from top to bottom.
 That means that a variable definition must appear before its use.
 Everything is an expression.
-Since Truffler programs are made of Truffler datatypes every datatype has a well-defined evaluation strategy.
+Since Mumbler programs are made of Mumbler datatypes every datatype has a well-defined evaluation strategy.

   - Number (e.g., `1`, `4929`)